kilroy-code/rules/README.md

 - applicable to [POJOs](#pojos)
 - applicable to [Arrays](#arrays)
 - transparently supportive of [`async` and `Promise`](#promises-and-async-rules)
+- integrate with [eager](#eager-rules) side-effects on existing external system that are not rule-based

 Each of these are described in the following sections.